johnperry-math/AoC2023/README.md

 Translating the Ada to Rust was straightforward.

 ## Day 7: Camel Cards
-:camel:
+<span style="font-size: 8ex;">:camel:</span>

-You're playing cards with an elf on a camel, whiling away the time as he transports you across Desert Island.
+You're playing cards with an elf on a camel, whiling away the time as it transports you across Desert Island.
 It's a bit like poker.

 1. Determine the point values of the many, many hands you're dealt.
    This requires ranking them.